 In addition, Eileen shares her yummy Island Shrimp Slaw.
 This recipe feels like a cool breeze coming off the ocean in the middle of the Caribbean.
 It’s just packed with fresh flavors.
 Crisp, crunchy cabbage combines with shrimp, a delicacy of the sea, and then the mixture is seasoned with tantalizing spices.
+Then there's Eileen's most recent recipe for Marinated Cucumber Salad which is equally refreshing and has only 5 mg sodium per serving.
 Eileen understands her patients’ need for variety, and the best way to fulfill that desire is with flavorful, easy-to-prepare foods.

 Eileen’s affinity for nutrition was sparked at an early age.
 “When I turned 16, my first job was as a diet aide in a skilled nursing facility.
 I always wondered why some of the patients were not allowed salt or sugar and had to follow a special menu,” she remembers.